rhiannemock/ketoboot/README.md

 AS this is the style of the page i have decided not to change it.

 The second alert was 1 redundant link.
-This is located in the bootstrap navbar at the top before the menu, i have removed the link as it is for the same page and was just meant as a reference to the current page, aria-current="home" and so doesnt need a link.
+This is located in the bootstrap navbar at the top before the menu, i have removed the link as it is for the same page and was just meant as a reference to the current page, aria-current="home" and so doesn't need a link.

 ![index navbar image](https://rhiannemock.github.io/ketoboot/assets/testing-screenshots/wave-tests/index/index-navbar-link.png)